© Craig Fuller

 Baritone

-In contemporary opera he has performed Ibn Al-Haytham Al-Haytham’s Light and Texy/Everywhere Back into the World (English Touring Opera); Father Mysterious 44 (the first electronic opera); Dad/La-La A Shoe Full of Stars (YAM Awards Best Opera 2018); and Punch Crocodile (a dark-web animated opera).
+Other contemporary roles and world premieres include Jean Arp Sophie (Tête à Tête); Ibn Al-Haytham Al-Haytham’s Light and Texy/Everywhere Back into the World (English Touring Opera); Punch Crocodile (Hull Urban Opera); Father Mysterious 44 (the first electronic opera); and Dad/La-La A Shoe Full of Stars (YAM Awards Best Opera 2018).

 Steven Swales Artist Management represents Neil Balfour worldwide